-The purpose of a Development Boundary is to consolidate development around existing built-up communities where there is a clearly defined settlement and where further development, if properly designed and constructed, would not be incongruous or intrusive because of the size of the settlement.
-Development Boundaries have the twin objectives of focusing most of the development towards existing settlements while also protecting the surrounding countryside.
+The purpose of a development boundary is to consolidate development around in sustainable locations within existing built-up communities where there is a clearly defined settlement. and where In these locations further development, if properly designed and constructed, and of an appropriate scale would not be incongruous with or intrusive because of the size of the settlement.
+Development Boundaries promote sustainable development through have the twin objectives of focusing most of the development towards existing settlements while also protecting the surrounding countryside.

-Early in the evolution of the Broads Local Plan, consideration was given to the merits of not having development boundaries, but it was concluded that they are a useful tool in promoting sustainable development in the Broads.
+Early in the evolution of the Broads Local Plan, consideration was given to the merits of not having development boundaries, but it was concluded that they are an essential useful tool in promoting sustainable development in the Broads.

 Development is directed to areas with Development Boundaries as listed in the policy and defined on the Local Plan Policies Map.
-Development in these areas could be acceptable, notwithstanding other policies, constraints, and other material considerations.
-It is important to note that just because an area has a Development Boundary, it does not mean that all proposals for development in the area are necessarily acceptable.
-The sensitivities of the Broads in terms of biodiversity, landscape, cultural heritage, and flood risk mean that careful consideration must be given to the appropriateness of developing a site, and each proposal will be determined against this and other policies of the Plan.
+Development in these areas could be acceptable in principle, notwithstanding other policies, constraints, and other material considerations.
+It is important to note that However, just because an area has a Development Boundary, it does not mean that all proposals for development in the area will be approved are necessarily acceptable.
+The sensitivities of the Broads in terms of biodiversity, landscape, cultural heritage, and flood risk mean that careful consideration must be given to the appropriateness of developing a site, and each proposal will be determined against this and other policies of the Local Plan.
 Outside the defined Development Boundaries, new residential development will not be permitted except in the circumstances defined in the other housing policies.

 Recently, Transport East undertook work looking into Transport Related Social Exclusion (TRSE).
 This could mean being unable to access services such as childcare, health provision and leisure opportunities, having limited choices of good job and education opportunities, facing poverty and financial hardship because of transport costs or facing significant stress and anxiety from using the transport system as part of everyday life.
-Transport East say there are several identified contributors to TRSE, including poor provision of local public transport, unsuitable conditions to facilitate walking, cycling and wheeling in car-dominated environments, and a high-level of car dependency that result from these factors.
+Transport East says there are several identified contributors to TRSE, including poor provision of local public transport, unsuitable conditions to facilitate walking, cycling and wheeling in car-dominated environments, and a high-level of car dependency that result from these factors.
 Directing development to areas with services and good public and other sustainable transport provision is important.

 To support the Authority's approach, a Development Boundaries Topic Paper and a Settlement Study have been produced.
-This work assesses the suitability of settlements for

-Development Boundaries and seeks to justify why the three areas (Oulton Broad, Thorpe St Andrew and Wroxham and Hoveton) have Development Boundaries.
+This work assesses the suitability of settlements for Development Boundaries and seeks to justify why the four areas (Filby, Oulton Broad, Thorpe St Andrew and Wroxham and Hoveton) have Development Boundaries.